 - When the cake it completely cooled, prepare the frosting for the cake.
 Add all the ingredients to a clean dry bowl and whisk until it comes together to form a thick spreadable consistency.

 - You could layer the cake and frosting.
 Or you could just spread it on top.
-Add some sliced strawberries and dust with cocoa powder.

 The flavor of the cake might be different depending on the cocoa powder you are using.